mikesamuel/unduck/README.md

 Duck property descriptors can also specify:
 *  Whether to recursively unduck the property value if it is an object.
    Defaults to true.
-*  A custom value converter which takes `(value, notApplicable)` and returns `notApplicable` to indicate that the type is not applicable.
+*  A custom value converter which takes `(value, trusted, notApplicable)` and returns `notApplicable` to indicate that the type is not applicable.
    See the duck hunt algorithm below.
-*  Whether the value is *innocuous*.
-See danger duck below.

 Babel internally uses [type definitions][babel-defn] that contain similar information.